 3.4 Student Members

 An exception to the annual dues shall be made for students, as prescribed by IEEE Bylaws.
-Transferring to full membership shall be in accordance with the same Bylaw.
+Transferring to full membership shall be in accordance with same Bylaw.

 3.5 Honorary Life Membership

-Such membership, exempt of the annual dues, shall be based on the recommendation of the Society Awards Committee, the endorsement of the Society Board of Governors
+Such membership, exempt of the annual dues, shall be based on the recommendation of the Society Awards Committee and the endorsement of the Society Board of Governors